Angecc11/this-and-data-blog/content/post/2018-11-30-setting-up-the-blog.md

 I added a new section by essentially copying the `teaching.md` file which is an example of using the `custom` widget to create your own homepage section

 I amended the contact widget in `contact.md` active = false.
 I also set active= false in the `hero.md` file

+## latest site update

+I am happy enough now that I have the blog up and running.
+There are a few more modifications I will make to personalise the site.
+I am happy that the continuous deployment is working on netlify.